spullen/workouttracker/readme.md

 	- Cheer your friends on
 	- Challenge friend's (goal++)
 - Charts displaying activity over time
-- Calorie calculator (given a workout the type and duration estimate the number of calories burned)
+- Calorie calculator (given a workout, the type, and duration estimate the number of calories burned)

 ## Resources
 - [jQuery](http://jquery.com)